joshuagrisham/samsung-galaxybook-extras/README.md

 The provided file [61-keyboard-samsung-galaxybook.hwdb](./resources/61-keyboard-samsung-galaxybook.hwdb) will correct some keyboard mappings as follows:

-- The "Settings" key (Fn+F1) is mapped to `config` which seem to automatically launch `gnome-control-center` and I assume might work for other desktop environments?
-Otherwise a shortcut can be created in your own environment to this key
+- The "Samsung Settings" key (Fn+F1) is mapped to `config` which seem to automatically launch `gnome-control-center` and I assume might work for other desktop environments?
+Otherwise a shortcut can be created in your own environment to this key.
+Without this remapping (including the synthetic release event), the key seems to behave very erratically in Linux, as it seems to send the "plusminus" key non-stop without releasing (sometimes you can "stop" this by pressing Esc, while other times you just have to reboot!).
-- The "Touchpad toggle" key (Fn+F5) is mapped to `F21` as this is typically recognized in Linux as the touchpad toggle key (tested as working in GNOME 45.x)
+- The "Touchpad" key (Fn+F5) is mapped to `F21` as this is typically recognized in Linux as the touchpad toggle key (tested as working in GNOME 45.x)
-- The "Keyboard backlight" key (Fn+F9) is a multi-level toggle key which does not work in the same way as the standard on/off toggle or up+down keys which are typically available.
-So instead, this has been mapped to `prog2` so that it can be mapped as a custom keyboard shortcut and then some additional software (e.g. a script or service) can handle rotating through the different brightness levels.
+- The "Keyboard backlight brightness" key (Fn+F9) is a multi-level toggle key which does not work in the same way as the standard on/off toggle or up+down keys which are typically available.
+This key is actually handled by the `samsung-galaxybook` platform driver, so this systemd mapping just causes the keyboard key to be ignored.
-- The "Camera privacy toggle" key (Fn+F10) is mapped to `camera` so it can also be mapped to a custom keyboard shortcut.
+- The "Blocking Recording mode" key (Fn+F10) is also handled by the `samsung-galaxybook` platform driver, so it will also be ignored.
-- The "Fn Lock toggle" key (Fn+F12) generates two different events: one when it is turned "on", and a different one when it is turned "off".
+- The "Fn Lock" key (Fn+F12) generates two different events: one when it is turned "on", and a different one when it is turned "off".
 I have mapped them to F14 (XF86Launch5) and F15 (XF86Launch6) respectively, just so that these can also be mapped to a custom keyboard shortcut for the sake of some kind of on-screen notification
-- If you have enabled `battery_saver`, when the batter charge reaches 85% and stops then an input event is automatically generated to the standard keyboard device.
-This event I have mapped to `prog4` so that it too can be mapped to a custom keyboard shortcut for the sake of some kind of on-screen notification
+- If you have set a `battery_saver_percent`, when the battery charge reaches the desired percentage and stops then an input event is automatically generated to the standard keyboard device.
+This event I have mapped to `battery` so that it will display standard noitifcations but can also be mapped to a custom keyboard shortcut.
-- Unforunately, the "Performance mode" key (Fn+F11) does not seem to report from the standard keyboard device, and I have not yet found where its input can be monitored, so it is still not currently supported.
+- The "Performance mode" key (Fn+F11) comes as an ACPI notification and is handled by the `samsung-galaxybook` platform driver.

 ### Matching additional device keyboards